WIZnet-ArduinoEthernet/riots-products/readme.md

 ## Installation

-Provide code examples and explanations of how to get the project.
+Install compiled HEX files from the cloud system.

-## API Reference
+## Further reading

-Link to the API documentation will be provided later.
+Used API documentation can be found under riots-libraries/doc directory.
+More information, including HW product information can be found from the [RIOTS store] (http://www.riots.fi/developer-kits.html)

 ## License